 Allied Milk Producers has partnered with Altoona’s Forever Broadcasting to recognize a teacher of the month during the school year.
 Educators are nominated by students within the broadcast area, and we provide an ice cream party for the students of the winning teacher’s classroom.

-Forever Broadcasting Radio Station WALY DJ Bill Kurtis and Eva Strang, Education Specialist at Allied Milk Producers, presented Mrs. Angela Diehl and Delaney with a plaque and a gift bag from Allied Milk Producers, and the kids were given an ice cream party and milk to celebrate!
+Forever Broadcasting Radio Station WALY DJ Bill Kurtis and Eva Strang, Education Specialist at Allied Milk Producers, presented Mr. Scott Woomer and one of his student with a plaque and a gift bag from Allied Milk Producers, and the kids were given an ice cream party and milk to celebrate!

 Part of our work is to provide school teachers, home economics instructors, and public health nutritionists with reliable information and avenues to learn about the benefits of dairy.